neelkamath/omni-chat-backend/docs/developing.md

     |`scalar`|A `data class`, `typealias`, predefined class (e.g., `String`, `LocalDateTime`), or `object`.|

     Since GraphQL only has lists, you mustn't use `Set`s when converting between GraphQL and Kotlin types.
 Instead, use something like an `init` block to assert uniqueness.
-1. When updating the DB, keep in mind the following.
-    - This data may need to be wiped when an account gets deleted.
-For example, the user's messages must be deleted when they delete their account.
-    - Subscribers may need to be notified whenever this data gets created.
-For example, deleting a chat requires notifying subscribers of such.
 1. Write tests.

     If you're writing tests for the GraphQL API, perform the following steps (see [`RefreshTokenSetTest.kt`](../src/test/kotlin/graphql/operations/queries/RefreshTokenSetTest.kt) for an example on queries and mutations, and [`SubscribeToMessagesTest.kt`](../src/test/kotlin/graphql/operations/subscriptions/SubscribeToMessagesTest.kt) for an example on subscriptions):